winwiz1/crisp-bigquery/README.md

     `<project-name>` - replace with the project name.

     and execute the commands.
 The role `bigquery.jobUser` granted by the last command is not enough.
 Another permission is required and there are two options to add it:
-* Grant the `bigquery.dataViewer` role to the service account by modifying the last command.
+* Grant the `bigquery.dataViewer` role to the service account:

+    ```
+    gcloud projects add-iam-policy-binding <project-name> --member=serviceAccount:<sa-name>@<project-name>.iam.gserviceaccount.com --role roles/bigquery.dataViewer
+    ```

     Then proceed to the next step.
 Not recommended unless you are using a throw-away project.
 The drawback of this approach is granting permissions to view all project datasets.
 * Take more granular approach (recommended) by allowing the service account to query one dataset only.
 This is the approach described below.

     Execute the commands: